 For applications that get heavy use, like dining chairs and mattress tops, we recommend using high density foam.
 Medium density foam is sufficient for projects that only get light or occasional use like accent chairs and headboards.
 Most foam is rectangular, but we also offer wedge foam and cylindrical bolster foam.

 Padding is often used in conjunction with upholstery foam to round out edges and corners and provide more fullness.
 Many chair cushions and couches use padding along with foam, but the padding doesn’t offer enough support to use on its own.
 Use a spray adhesive to attach the padding to the foam.

-For outdoor applications you’ll want to use foam that was made for outdoor use.
+For outdoor and marine applications you’ll want to use foam that was made for outdoor use.
 Eva-Dri and EZ-Dri foam are medium density products designed to let water flow through them rather than absorbing it like a sponge.
 The open cell construction allows for quick evaporation of humidity and moisture.

 These foams are very similar, but EZ-Dri foam also has a fungicidal additive that inhibits growth of fungus and mildew, preventing stains and bad odors.
 This makes it a popular choice for marine applications like boat cushions.
 We also offer outdoor cushions made of either 100% polyester or densified polyester batting.

 In addition to carpeting for automobiles, this 100% recycled polyester padding is great for vibration proofing and sound dampening.
 This is a 20 ounce padding that’s about 0.2 inches thick.

 Cloth backed sew foam is a firm polyurethane foam with a cloth backing.
 This versatile foam is popular for car headliners as well as boat upholstery and costume padding.
 This foam is easy to cut, and the backing makes sewing or gluing a cinch.
 Keep in mind that the color and exact density and makeup of the foam may vary.